deval-maker/finance-chatbot/Readme.md

-# Personal Financial Advisor App

-This is a chatbot app that does tracks all your expences and provides insights.

-Main Features
-1. **Expense Tracking and Categorization**
-   - **Description:** Allow the user to input daily expenses in natural language and/or PDF format from bank/credit card companies.
-The chatbot will interpret the input, categorize and store them for future reference.
-Provide a summary of daily, weekly, or monthly expenses.
-   - **Prompt Example:** "I spent $50 on groceries yesterday."
-   - **Prompt Example:** Upload monthly statement PDF from chase bank.

-2. **Currency Conversion:**
-   - **Description:** Convert currencies based on real-time exchange rates.
-Users can inquire about currency conversions between different currencies.
-   - **Prompt Example:** "How much is 1000 INR in US dollars?"
+# LLM Sandbox

+This repo is for experimenting with llm and related infrastructure.
+Goal is to learn as much about LLM chatbots, RAG, Langchain, NeMo, Triton and other tools.

 Progress

-- [x] Basic chat interface
+- [x] Base chat interface
 - [x] OpenAI API Integration
 - [x] Safe-guarding for unrelated questions
-- [ ] Realtime currency converter
-- [ ] Financial document upload
+- [ ] Document and Code repository upload
-- [ ] Support for changing models
-- [ ] NeMo API Integration
-- [ ] Everything with Ray framework
+- [ ] Local model serve using Triton
-- [ ] Finetune on custom catagory dataset
+- [ ] Finetune on custom dataset
-- [ ] Ray Model Serve
-- [ ] Triton Serve
+- [x] Realtime natural language currency converter

 ## Installation